 Rock and Roll Hall of Fame Admission, in Cleveland

 Rising approximately 771 feet (235 meters) above the ground, the Terminal Tower was once considered the tallest building in the state of Ohio.
 The building was constructed in the early 1920s, initially planned as an office building and was later changed to cater for various activities.
 The tower offers an annual stair conquer charity race to raise money for various projects in the community.
 This Cleveland attraction has also been featured in many blockbuster movies such as The Avengers, The Oh in Ohio, The Christmas story, and The Deer Hunter.

 Website: Terminal Tower

 Drew Carey was initially an employee of the marine corps and later became a television personality who made a name for himself in stand up comedy.
 Apart from standing up comedy, Drew Carey is also a game show host, a photographer, an actor, and a sports executive.
 Over the years Drew has performed in several shows such as’ Whose Line Is It Anyway’, ‘Power of 10’, and 'The Price Is Right’ which aired on different cable television networks.
 Carey has also appeared in video games, restaurant advertisements, and a travel channel.

-Little Italy is a region in Cleveland, Ohio, with traditional Italian restaurants, bakeries, cafes, galleries, and parks.
-This region has a cool temperature and nice weather for an evening stroll or an outing with family or friends.
-Visitors from nearby states flock to this region to have a taste the various cuisines such as lasagna, Risotto, Fiorentina steak, and many others!
-Tourists also come to the region for religious reasons at the Rosary church.
+Little Italy is an area in Cleveland, Ohio, with some of the best places to eat, including Italian restaurants, bakeries, and cafes.
+There are also galleries and parks.
+This neighborhood has a cool temperature and nice weather for an evening stroll or an outing with family or friends.
+Visitors from nearby states flock here to have a taste of the various cuisines such as lasagna, risotto, Fiorentina steak, and many others!
+Tourists also come for religious reasons at Rosary Church.

 Address: Cleveland, OH 44106, USA